-In this unit, the front seats may be leather/vinyl and feature six-way power, lumbar support, and a passenger footrest.
-The seats also have an electric powered base that will move the chairs forward and backward, as well as up, down, forward and reverse tilt.
+In this unit, the front seats feature a six-way powered base that will move the chairs forward and backward, as well as up, down, forward and reverse tilt.
 The seats also have a three-point seat belt and swivel and recline features.
 When the unit is not in motion, they can be swiveled to face the living room of the unit.
 To turn the chairs, first extend the slide out room.

 Then move the chairs backwards all of the way to provide enough clearance for the steering wheel.
 Once this is done, the chairs will swivel without interference.
 The control switch is located on the left-hand side in front of the power base controls.
 Pushing the switch forward will inflate the support while pushing back will deflate it.
 An oversized passenger seat equipped with a power footrest may be optioned in.